-On November 4, 2019, Medtronic, Inc., Medtronic Puerto Rico Operations Co., Medtronic Logistics LLC and Medtronic USA, Inc. (collectively, the Medtronic Affiliates) filed an initial complaint against us in the United States District Court for the Central District of California, Case No. 8:19-cv-2115, and amended the complaint on November 26, 2019.
+On November 4, 2019, Medtronic, Inc., Medtronic Puerto Rico Operations Co., Medtronic Logistics LLC and Medtronic USA, Inc. (collectively, the Medtronic Affiliates) filed a complaint against us in the U.S. District Court for the Central District of California, Case No. 8:19-cv-2115, and amended the complaint on November 26, 2019.
 We refer to this matter as the Medtronic Litigation.
-The complaint asserts that our r-SNM System infringes U.S. Patent Nos.
-8,036,756, 8,626,314, 9,463,324 and 9,821,112 held by the Medtronic Affiliates, and the amended complaint further includes the additional patents 8,738,148; 8,457,758; and 7,774,069

-(collectively, the Medtronic Patents).
+The complaint asserts that our rechargeable SNM system infringes U.S. Patent Nos.
+8,036,756, 8,626,314, 9,463,324 and 9,821,112 held by the Medtronic Affiliates, and the amended complaint further includes the additional patents 8,738,148; 8,457,758; and 7,774,069 (collectively, the Medtronic Patents).
 The Medtronic Litigation requests customary remedies for patent infringement, including (i) a judgment that we have infringed and are infringing the Medtronic Patents, (ii) damages, including treble damages for willful infringement, (iii) a permanent injunction preventing us from infringing the Medtronic Patents, (iv) attorneys' fees, and (v) costs and expenses.
 We believe the allegations are without merit and are vigorously defending ourselves against them.
-Given the early stage of the Medtronic Litigation, we are unable to predict the likelihood of success of the claims of the Medtronic Affiliates against us or to quantify any risk of loss.
+We are unable to predict the likelihood of success of the claims of the Medtronic Affiliates against us or to quantify any risk of loss.
 The Medtronic Litigation could last for an extended period of time and require us to dedicate significant financial resources and management resources to our defense.
 An adverse ruling against us could materially and adversely affect our business, financial position, results of operations or cash flows and could also result in reputational harm.
 Even if we are successful in defending against these claims, the Medtronic Litigation could result in significant costs, delays in future product developments, reputational harm or other collateral consequences.
+We are currently engaged in discovery in the Medtronic Litigation.
+A jury trial is scheduled in the Medtronic Litigation for April 2023.